 - Fell and process small trees – diameter 200mm – 380mm (CS31)

 - Climbing a tree and performing aerial rescue (CS38)

 - Use of a chainsaw from a rope and harness (CS39)

 - Emergency First Aid at Work with a current and valid certificate (EFAW)

 Additional qualifications will suggest they can complete other tasks safely or show they have gone through training at a higher level with a greater understanding of the task in question.

 Legitimate tree surgery companies invest substantial amounts of money on training and equipment for their staff, so they are generally more expensive than the “have a go” gardeners and rogue traders you want to avoid.

 Responsible contractors also carry out regular checks and examinations on equipment, ropes and safety gear.
 These scheduled checks, such as LOLER or PUWER, are recorded and ordered by time and date.

-How much insurance cover should a professional tree surgeon in Crawley, West Sussex, have?
+How much insurance coverage should a professional tree surgeon in Crawley, West Sussex, have?

 As mentioned previously, tree surgery is a perilous trade.
-As such, we would suggest any tree surgeon you hire has at least £5 million public and £10 million employers liability insurance.
+As such, we suggest any tree surgeon you hire has at least £10 million public and £10 million employers liability insurance.
 It is imperative to mention that if you employ a tree contractor without adequate insurance in place, you will be liable for any damage or harm they may cause.
-Be sure to get proof of insurance in the form of in date insurance certificate; you may also wish to call the insurance company to check its authenticity.
-You can find Foremans Tree Specialists Ltd's insurance documents here.
+Be sure to get proof of insurance in the form of an in-date insurance certificate; you may also wish to call the insurance company to check its authenticity.
+You can find Foremans Tree Specialists Ltd’s insurance documents here.